Twenty-baht banknote

 The 20 baht note (20฿) is currently the lowest-in-value baht banknote and has been used since 1892.
 The 17th series notes are currently in circulation having been introduced in 2018.
 The 15th, 16th and 16th (special) series are commonly used as well.
 The front side shows a portrait of Vajiralongkorn, the current head of the state or the king.
 The reverse depicts Kings Phra Buddha Yodfa Chulaloke and Phra Buddha Loetla Nabhalai.
+Since 2022, this denomination has been printed in polymer.

 12th series

-The obverse features King Bhumibol's portrait.
-The reverse features the monument of King Taksin the Great accompanied by his four trusted soldiers at Chantaburi.

-The 100 baht note since had not been redesigned in the 13th and 14th series.
-This banknote was used from 1981 until 2003.
+This banknote, used from 1981 through 2003, features King Bhumibol's portrait on its obverse and the monument of King Taksin the Great accompanied by his four trusted soldiers at Chantaburi on its reverse.
+This note wasn't redesigned for the 13th and 14th series.

 15th series

 The obverse features King Bhumibol's portrait.
 The reverse features a portrait of King Ananda and the Rama VIII bridge, which was built to commemorate him, and the other image depicts his royal visit of the Sampheng Thai-Chinese neighbourhood in Bangkok with then-prince Bhumibol to re-strengthen the relationship with the Thai-Chinese community after a long while.